Unable to easy_install psycopg2 on debian

 As the earth is not a perfect sphere, this function approximates this by using the average radius.

-from math import sin, cos, radians, sqrt, atan2
+from math import sin, cos, radians, sqrt, asin

 def lldistance(a, b):